 The aim when treating Acne is to reduce the amount of sebum sitting on the skin and help to clear away the dead skin, without causing more irritation.

 My client saw a big difference after each skin peel which made her feel immediately better about herself (vital for confidence), this, alongside her new understanding of her skin made her home care routine easy to follow and still very quick (important for us busy people!)

 More comfortable, less tightness in the skin and less pain from breakouts.

 Make up went on better (I recommended a mineral based makeup to try)

-This client learnt a-lot about her skin, products and how acne works and is now trying to get more balance in her life to support and stabilise her hormone levels too, which with further have positive effect on her skin.
-These definately include; more sleep and down time!
+She is now trying to get more balance in her life to support and stabilise her hormone levels too, which will have a further positive effect on her skin.
+These definitely include; more sleep and down time!

-If you would like to get your skin back under control and look after it for the future, book in for a skin consultation and analysis with me here.
+If you are affected by adult acne and/or would like to get your skin back under control and look after it for the future, book in for a skin consultation and analysis with me here.

 Louise, The skin Nurse